OULibraries/galileo-architecture/docs/item-import.md

   * exports metadata from the catalog and exhibit site to the bag path
   * generates UUIDs for the book and for each page of the book
   * generates an import map file that includes those UUIDs
-1. File Archive rebags the files
+1. File Archive rebags with the files generated in previous step
 1. Repository services builds a repository object based on the recipe provided by the mapfile.